samuraicoderdev/nas-remote-server/README.md

-# Mounting a local server:
+# Your Personal Locally Cloud OS.

-A similar CasaOS Local NAS Server had been mounted.
+### A similar CasaOS Local NAS Server had been mounted.